mipimipi/smsync/README.md

 ### Manual Installation

-smsync is written in [Golang](https://golang.org/) and thus requires the installation of Go and the [Go tool](https://golang.org/cmd/go/).
+smsync is written in [Golang](https://golang.org/) and thus requires the installation of [Go](https://golang.org/project/).
 Make sure that you've set the environment variable `GOPATH` accordingly, and make also sure that [git](https://git-scm.com/) is installed.

 To download smsync and all dependencies, open a terminal and enter